Lectures on LHC Physics: Higgs physics

 \subsubsection{Massive photon}

-Even though this is not the physical problem we are interested in, we start by breaking electrodynamics, \ie giving a mass to the (massless) photon of our usual locally $U(1)_Q$-symmetric Lagrangian.
-To its kinetic $F \cdot F$ term we would like to add a photon mass $m^2 A^2/2$, which we know is forbidden by the gauge symmetry.
-The way around is also adding an innocent looking real (uncharged) scalar field without a mass and without a coupling to the photon, but with a \underline{scalar-photon mixing} term and a non-trivial gauge transformation.
+Even though this is not the physical problem we are interested in, we start by breaking electrodynamics and giving a mass to the (massless) photon of our usual locally $U(1)_Q$-symmetric Lagrangian.
+To its kinetic $F \cdot F$ term we would like to add a photon mass term $m^2 A^2/2$, which we know is forbidden by the gauge symmetry.
+We will see that adding such a photon mass term to the Lagrangian requires a bit of work, but it not a very hard problem.
+The key idea it to also add an innocent looking real (uncharged) scalar field without a mass and without a coupling to the photon, but with a \underline{scalar--photon mixing} term and a non--trivial gauge transformation.
 The result is called the Boulware-Gilbert model

 where $f$ is a common mass scale for the photon mass and the mixing.
 It ensures that all terms in the Lagrangian have mass dimension four --- remembering that bosonic fields like $A_\mu$ and $\phi$ have mass dimension one.
 The additional factor $e$ will become the usual electric charge, but at this stage it is a dimensionless number without any specific relevance in this interaction-less Lagrangian.
-Because all terms in Eq.(\ref{eq:massive_photon}) have mass dimension four our theory should be renormalizable.
+Because all terms in Eq.\eqref{eq:massive_photon} have mass dimension four and there are not inverse powers of mass our theory should be renormalizable.

 We can define a simultaneous gauge transformation of both fields in the Lagrangian